zaerl/mojibake/README.md

 # Mojibake

+> ** Note **
+> This project is an **experimental library**.
+It is not designed for production
+> use, and there may be bugs, limitations, or incomplete features.
+Use at your
+> own discretion, and feel free to collaborate

 Mojibake is a low-level Unicode library written in C99.
-THIS IS AN EXPERIMENTAL LIBRARY.
-DO NOT USE.

 ## API